AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-04-20-javascript-pass-by-reference.md

 const bob = { name: 'Bob', age: 42, country: 'USA' };
 ```

-How on earth is it possible to cram all of this data into a single memory address?
+How is it possible to cram all of this data into a single memory address?
 There's really no way to store `{ name: 'Bob', age: 42, country: 'USA' }` in one memory address as-is and call it a day because `{ name: 'Bob', age: 42, country: 'USA' }` is not a literal primitive value that a computer understands.
 So instead, we start at a particular memory address—called a base memory address—and begin storing these *pieces* of information in consecutive blocks.
 Then, `bob` points to that base memory address, such that we can work our way up later on and "reassemble" the pieces of information that we need, so to speak.

 Strings in particular are really interesting because they may *seem* like a primitive data type only because words are the basic building blocks of the English language.
 But remember: Computers don't understand English, French, or Chinese; they're just concerned with numbers.